-Getting into gold: Adding gold accessories to your wardrobe
+How to add gold accessories to your wardrobe

 Sure, your outfits are mostly about the clothes, whether you’re wearing a little black dress or a jeans-and-tee ensemble.
 But for many women, the clothes aren’t the only part of a great outfit: Accessories are pretty important as well.
-If you think about it, a statement necklace, colorful handbag or braided belt can change the look of an outfit considerably.
+If you think about it, a statement necklace, colorful handbag, or braided belt can change the look of an outfit considerably.
 In that way, accessories are like the cherry on top of the sundae – it isn’t the main ingredient, but it makes the ice cream so much better.
 Gold accessories are a classic way to add some flair to any look, which means they’re a great place to start when beginning to experiment with accessories.
 Here’s how to accessorize with gold:

-Start small with jewelry
+Gold jewelry: Start small

 Incorporate gold into other accessories

 Once you’ve experimented with gold jewelry, work the metallic into other accessories as well.
-Find belts, shoes, hats, scarves and handbags with gold detailing, like chains, buckles, threads and brooches.
+Find belts, shoes, hats, scarves, and handbags with gold detailing, like chains, buckles, threads, and brooches.
 In fact, you can utilize these accessories to your advantage.
 Large handbags and long necklaces can be used as body-slimming strategies, creating the illusion of length.
 When you add gold into the equation, the accessories pop even more, increasing this effect.

 Wear gold with complementary colors

 There are some colors that work better with silver and others that let gold shine.
-When wearing your gold accessories, pair them with neutrals, including black, white and warm beiges.
+When wearing your gold accessories, pair them with neutrals, including black, white, and warm beiges.
 If you’re wearing colors, go for ones with warm undertones to match the warmth of the gold.
 Fall’s biggest color – aubergine – is the perfect complement to your golden accessories – they’ll shine brightly against the deep purple color.